boostorg/boost/README.md

 ## Boost C++ Libraries

 Boost welcomes and thrives on participation from a variety of individuals and organizations.
-Many avenues for participation are available in the Boost Community.
+Many avenues for participation are available in the [Boost Community](https://www.boost.org/community/).

 Copyright © 2008 Beman Dawes, Rene Rivera

 Distributed under the Boost Software License, Version 1.0.
-(See accompanying file LICENSE_1_0.txt or copy at http://www.boost.org/LICENSE_1_0.txt)
+(See accompanying file LICENSE_1_0.txt or copy [here](https://www.boost.org/LICENSE_1_0.txt) )
 This software is Open Source Initiative approved Open Source Software.

-Open Source Initiative Approved is a trademark of the Open Source Initiative
+[Open Source Initiative](https://opensource.org/) Approved is a trademark of the Open Source Initiative